Jarren Duran Player Props: Red Sox vs. Rays

-On Saturday, Jarren Duran (batting .105 in his past 10 games) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Trevor Kelley.
-First pitch is at 1:10 PM ET.
+The Boston Red Sox, including Jarren Duran (.184 slugging percentage in past 10 games, including no home run), take on starting pitcher Taj Bradley and the Tampa Bay Rays at Fenway Park, Sunday at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Reds.
+In his most recent game he had a hitless performance (0-for-5) against the Rays.

 Jarren Duran Game Info & Props vs. the Rays